Georgia Southern University Southern Pride Marching Band: Pre-Game Routine

 Most home games are preceded by a pre-game rehearsal during which the band perfects their pre-game and halftime shows.
 Approximately 2 hours before kick-off, the drumline helps welcome the Eagle football team to Paulson during the Eagle Walk with a mixture of exercises and cadences.
 The marching band then forms their parade block at the RAC (Recreational Activities Center) and begins the 0.6 mile trek to Paulson stadium.
 The current pre-game show includes the Georgia Southern Eagles Fight Song, followed by several stand tunes (Go Georgia Southern, Go Big Blue, Eat 'em Up).
 What follows is the GSU Scramble.
 During the Scramble, the drumline performs a cadence while band members scatter en route to forming a large G-S-U across the field.
 A fan favorite, the GSU Scramble has survived across multiple directors.
 After the scramble, the marching band performs an arrangement of Georgia on my Mind while forming an outline of the state of Georgia, with the trumpet soloist taking the approximate position of Statesboro.
 Following the playing of the US National Anthem, Southern Pride moves into position to welcome the football team to the field, but not before taking part in the "most exciting 30 seconds in college football," Freedom's Flight!
-Freedom, a full-flight bald eagle housed in the Lamar Q. Ball Raptor Center at Georgia Southern soars over the band as they perform a rendition of The Final Countdown, by the band Europe.
-Finally, the Georgia Southern Eagles Fight Song is played again as the Eagles enter into the Prettiest Little Stadium in America."
+Freedom, a full-flight bald eagle housed in the Lamar Q. Ball Raptor Center at Georgia Southern soars over the band as they perform a rendition of Gonna Fly Now, by Bill Conti.
+Finally, the Georgia Southern Eagles Fight Song is played again as the Eagles enter into the "Prettiest Little Stadium in America."